KinesisCorporation/SmartSetApps/README.md

 * Components: third-party and custom components used in apps, some third party components have been modified / fixed.
 * SmartSetAdv2: Advantage2 keyboard app.
 * SmartSetFSEdgePro: Freestyle Pro and Freestyle Edge app (same app customized depending on keyboard version).
-* SmartSetRGB: Freestyle Edge RGB app.
+* SmartSetRGB: (Deprecated) Freestyle Edge RGB app.
+* SmartSetTKO: (Deprecated) TKO RGB app.
+* SmartSetMaster: All-in-one app for Kinesis Gaming apps
 * SmartSetSavantElite: Savant Elite foot pedal app.
 * Utilities: some utilities used for the apps.

 ### Install third party packages
-Install all the following 3rd party controls:
+Install all the following 3rd party controls (no need to rebuild after each install, only after the last one):
 * \Components\bgrabitmap-master\bgrabitmap\bgrabitmappack.lpk (just compile it).
 * \Components\bgracontrols-master\bgracontrols.lpk
 * \Components\ecc_0-9-6-10_16-06-15\EC_Controls\eccontrols.lpk